phoebejhhong/phoebejhhong.github.io/src/posts/complexity-in-software-engineering.md

 keywords: 'software development, software engineering, cognitive complexity, computational complexity'
 ---

 *A Philosophy of software design* by John Ousterhout was a beautiful read and I mean to write a more comprehensive review one day.
 Here is one quick note I want to make after finishing the book, which is about the word *complexity*.
-It is a word I hear in software engineering under two different contexts with two different meanings and I have yet to seen them discussed in parallel.
+It is a word I hear in software engineering under two different contexts with two different meanings and I have yet to see them discussed in parallel.

 First complexity, mostly talked about in analysis of algorithms, is **computational complexity**.
 This complexity is perceived by computers and indicates how efficient it is for them to run an algorithm.
 An algorithm with higher computational complexity requires more resources (time and space).